tim-koprivnik/budgety/README.md

 # budgety

-An app, where you can calculate (monthly) incomes and expenses.
+An app, where you can calculate (monthly) incomes and expenses, made in JS